TriCode-Ewha/2024-fall-ewha-capston-design/README.md

 - similarity searching
 - connect to chatGPT

-## Web view and logic implementation repository
+## Web view implementation repository
 You can see our Web view implementation at https://github.com/TriCode-Ewha/eduve-frontend.

 Not yet implemented.

-## Web view and logic implementation repository
+## Web logic implementation repository
 You can see our Web logic implementation at https://github.com/TriCode-Ewha/eduve-backend-springboot.

 We used springboot at there.